There are many different types of paper, depending on how they are manufactured.

 Includes the following.

-Paper is quite a versatile kind of material and medium.
-It can be used for collage, origami, sculpture or book binding.
+Paper is a versatile material and medium.
+It can be used for collage, origami, sculpture, or book binding.

-Raw materials used by the Chinese almost 2,000 year ago to make paper included bast, bark, hemp, rags, and rice grass.
-Today wood, made into pulp is the primary material.
+The Chinese made paper almost 2,000 years ago using bast, bark, hemp, rags, and rice grass.
+Today, wood, made into pulp, is the primary material.

 Choosing Paper